 In close cooperation with Turkish authorities, the EU continues to assist the most vulnerable people in Türkiye based on their humanitarian needs.
 Since 2015, the EU has supported nearly 100 humanitarian projects, contracted with over 21 partner organisations.

 What are the needs?

-Some refugees feel they have no choice but to resort to negative coping mechanisms such as child labour, street begging, or early marriage.
+Some refugees feel they have no choice but to resort to negative coping mechanisms such as child labour, street begging, or child marriage.
 Many families reduce their food consumption or live in substandard housing.